Use filters to explore further

 YEAR OF DEATH

-While white people made up on average 31% of the prison population in 2005-2014 (the last year for which TDCJ data were available), they made up 42% of prison deaths in 2005-2015.
-White people who died were also older than people of other races or ethnicities who died: the median age of white decedents was 57, while the median age for black and Hispanic decedents was 53.
+While white people made up on average 32% of the prison population in 2005-2016, they made up 42% of prison deaths in 2005-2016.
+White people who died were also older than people of other races or ethnicities who died: the median age of white decedents was 58, while the median age for black and Latino/a decedents was 53.

 CAUSE OF DEATH